Why is Choosing Your Freelance Niches important?

 Once you’ve found a potential niche it is important to start to understand that topic.
 It’s not enough just to have a basic overview of the subject, you’ve got to know it inside out.
 That means research!

 The most important part about any type of writing is that you’ve got to create great content and that means understanding what content people consume.
 There’s no point in writing about a specific aspect of your niche if only 2 people (you and your mom, because of course she will read what you put out) want to read about it.
-You’ve got to make sure your feeding people’s thirst for your niche and that means researching what they are thirsty for.
+You’ve got to make sure you're feeding people’s thirst for your niche and that means researching what they are thirsty for.

 The simplest way to do this is to type your niche into google.
 Ranking number 1 on google is pretty difficult, so you know whatever comes up first is going to be a solid indication of what is popular.
-Analyze what’s there, think to yourself, what did they do well, what can I do better, what insights can I add.
+Analyze what’s there, think to yourself, what did they do well, what can I do better, what insights can I add?

 Don’t just check out google and stop there though.
 Once you choose your freelance niches, you’ve got to incorporate them into your life.
 Everything you read or view, you can ask yourself “how does that affect my niche?”
 The world will give you plenty of content ideas, you’ve just got to be open to them!